 If, after the completion of the two (2) overtime periods a winner has still not been determined the game will go the penalty kicks per FIFA rules.

 FAILURE TO SHOW - FORFEITS

 A minimum of seven players constitutes a team in the eleven-player bracket.
-A minimum of six players constitutes a team in the eight-player bracket.
-A minimum of four players constitutes a team in the six-player bracket.
+A minimum of six players constitutes a team in the nine-player bracket.
+A minimum of four players constitutes a team in the seven-player bracket.
 A five-minute grace period will be extended beyond the scheduled kickoff time before a forfeit will be declared.
 However, this grace period takes away from the duration of the match.
 If the minimum number of players is present, the match will not be delayed.
 In no case will a team that has forfeited a game be declared a division winner.
 The score of a forfeited game shall be 2-0, unless the game has commenced and the non-forfeiting team has greater than a 2-0 lead at the time of stoppage in which case the game score will stand.
 Failure to complete a match or a team leaving the field during play may constitute a forfeit.
 The Tournament Directors reserve the right to decide on all matters concerning a forfeit.

 MATCH AND SCORE REPORTING

 Upon completion of each match it is the responsibility of each coach to verify the score and sign the official score card in the presence of the match official.
 Scorecards will be given to the Field Marshal who will be responsible for reporting the score to headquarters.